Atomic deployments for DigitalOcean

 You can read more about atomic deployments in the original blog post, so I’m not going to repeat it all here.
 If you haven’t heard about them, I definitely recommend you check it out.
 It might just change the way you deploy forever and you will not be sorry.
 Instead of repeating the original blog post, in this post I will guide you through the process of integrating with DigitalOcean and setting up atomic deployments.

 First, you will need a DeployBot account, unless you have it already.
-It’s free for 1 repo, so there’s no excuse to not get one right now.
+With our special offer it’s only 99 cents for the first three months, so there’s no excuse to not get one right now.
 Next, we’re going to need you to find your DigitalOcean API key.

 Once you got the API key, set up the integration in DeployBot on Integrations page.
 This will add our public key to your DigitalOcean account and allow us to connect to the API so that we can fetch the list of droplets for you.
 Please note, that although our public key will be added to your account, it will not be added to the existing droplets.
 You will however be able to download and add that key manually later in the process.

 After that, you can move on to create your first deployment environment.Below is a sample environment we’re going to create.
 Some of the important things that you can select here are branch name that we will deploy from, mode of deployment — manual or automatic and whether you want to trigger any integrations upon deployment: like Slack, Hipchat, Campfire, New Relic or Bugsnag.